“Life gives you pills. You choose one. But that doesn’t matter, because each one kills you in some way.”

 But there’s something obvious about having regrets

-Whatever be the choices you make, you regrets always follow you.
+Whatever be the choices you make, your regrets always follow you.

-You convulse in bed, overthink and remain restless – heck, you regrets snatch the peace out of you!
+You convulse in bed, overthink and remain restless – heck, your regrets can snatch the peace out of you.

 Here’s the catch

 People have this fancy thought in their mind – that there’s always a right way.
 The perfect one that leads to a blissful life where nothing can go amiss.

 I’ve seen enough people.
 Some of them got what they wanted, some failed, and some live a life they didn’t expect to live.